What is onboarding?

 Usually, hiring new staff comes with a mountain of onboarding paperwork.
 However, that doesn’t mean your new starter’s first day should be all about filling in forms.
 Far from it.
 There are much better ways to get your new hire off to a great start.
 And it’s far more likely that they’ll stick around for the long haul if they have a great experience from the get-go (plus just quietly, with Employment Hero all onboarding can be done electronically and before an employee’s first day – check it out).

-This is all vitally important to consider as people move away from standard employment positions to opt for gig-economy style work.
-As of October 2021, employment in Australia decreased by 46,300 people, a drop of 0.4%, to 12,835,200.
-This is 1.2% lower than the figures in March 2020.
-Before we run through the onboarding checklist, there a few things you need to consider about how to make sure the onboarding process is the best experience possible for new employees.
+Before we run through the onboarding checklist there are a few things you need to consider about how to make sure the onboarding process is the best experience possible for new employees.

 Workplace culture within onboarding

 Employees are more likely to invest themselves personally in a company’s success if they feel aligned with the business.
 And this starts by understanding the culture.

 It’s essential to get your new employees involved in your company’s culture on day one.
 The best way to do this is for new starters to spend time with employees from different areas of the business with various levels of seniority.
 Likewise, implementing a buddy system ensures your new starter has someone to talk to, which is so important in the first nerve-wracking weeks of a new job.

 If you want your new starter to embody the company’s mission, vision and values, then you need to share this as part of your onboarding process and show them where the business is headed.
 It’s equally important for everyone to understand their own goals and how they relate to the big picture.

 Communicating the goals of their role during the onboarding process will help new hires focus their efforts towards achieving them.

 Onboarding new people